 Where Washington did employ government

-The issue with talking about a coherent economic policy of Washington was he was no ideologue.
+The issue with talking about a coherent economic policy of he was no ideologue.
 He did not have a unified view like Adam Smith.
-He was a pragmatist at war and business and with government.
-After the revolution the US had a huge war debt.
+He was a pragmatist at war and business and with the government.
+After the the US had a huge war debt.
 Alexander Hamilton (in opposition to Jefferson) established a Federal government with a central bank, taxation and currency system.
-Washington was not an anarchist anti-government man, rather simply a practical man, who believed in protecting citizens against government’s over extension into the economic life of people.
+Washington was not an anarchist anti-government man, rather simply a practical man, who believed in protecting citizens against into the economic life of people.
 What do you think George Washington would think America’s economic policy today?